Cache Valley is beautiful, surrounded by mountains and endless recreation opportunities.

 Explore campus and town by bicycle.
 USU's Aggie Blue Bikes even provides FREE daily and 3-month check-outs to students.
 Tool boards are available to students, faculty, and staff.

-USU's exclusive rideshare service uses social networks to save gas money and clear the air.
-Post a one-time ride or regular commute to match with almost 2000 active users at USU.
+Utah Transit Authority's rideshare website allows commuters to save gas money and clear the air.
+Post a regular car or bike commute to match with other users as a carpool or bike buddy.

 Utah State University has level two electric vehicle charging stations by Natural Resources, Life Science, Alumni Center, Blue Square, and Aggie Terrace.
 EVR has a level three!